thafeezz/MTCdocs/frontend/content/docs/lib/classes/EECS/491/notes.md

       - the more that servers joins and leave, the more inaccurate our finger tables and ring will become
         - so this is nodes periodically check their successor and predecessor and update their finger tables
   - summary
-    - basic idea is → i know $log(n)$ nodes, i know where they live on the hash circle, and i know the hash value of the key im looking for
+    - basic idea is → i know {%math%}log(n){%/math%} nodes, i know where they live on the hash circle, and i know the hash value of the key im looking for
       - so i know which two nodes the key is between

 ## case studies